mlotti/HplusHW/NtupleAnalysis/src/LimitCalc/work/readme.txt

 - One should always check that the control plots look reasonable before proceeding to limit calculation.

 3) Optional: do tail fit
-- The tail fit does a parametrized fit onto the transverse mass tail.
+- The tail fit does a parametrized fit onto the transverse mass tail for the backgrounds.
 Above a specified mT value the original counts are replaced by the fitted spectrum and the stat. uncertainty of it is replaced by the uncertainty on the fit parameters.
 The fit parameter uncertainty is calculated in an orthogonal base of them (through error matrix orthogonalization), i.e. in such base one can treat the fit parameter uncertainties as uncorrelated.
+- First edit the settings file dcardTailFitSettings.py (or make a copy of it prior to editing).
+The items, which need to be specified for each background are:
+  * Name of the background, i.e. the name of that background's column in the datacards
+  * Fit function (they are implemented in python/TailFitter.py)
+  * Minimum and maximum values for the range over which the fit is done
+  * The value above which the fitted counts (and their uncertainties) replace the original counts (and their stat. uncert.)
+- In addition, general settings need to be set for:
+  * The final binning (the fit is done on the finely binned histograms, i.e. the binning specified when running the analysis; see python/parameters/signalAnalysisParameters.py) is specified here.
+The last bin will contain also the overflow events.
+  * Settings of minimum stat. uncertainty for bins with zero entries or for bins with stat.uncert. below this value.
+Separate levels can be set for signal samples and background samples.
+The value is essentially a number describing how many pb one generated MC event corresponds to.
-- Go inside the datacard directory and run there:
+- To perform the fits, go inside the datacard directory and run there:
     ./dcardTailFitter.py -x dcardTailFitSettings.py
 - There are some further command line parameters:
   * -r   Does tail fit recursively to all subdirectories